SamLGameDev/SamsEngine/readme.md

 ```

 Another option is to use CLion, you can get free Educational licences while you are a student.
 If you've used pycharm, it's pycharm for C++.

+##What to open
+You should open the Game folder with cmake.
+This wll contain the worksheets runable code, as all engine contains are unit tests.
+To run unit tests open engine and run project-unit.exe